CESNET/du-docs/docs/nextflow.md

 In case of K8s, *workflow controller* is run as a [Pod](https://kubernetes.io/docs/concepts/workloads/pods/) in Kubernetes cluster.
 Its task is to run *worker* pods according to pipeline definition.
+The *workflow controller* pod has some generated name like *naughty-williams*.
+The *workers* have hashed names like *nf-81dae79db8e5e2c7a7c3ad5f6c7d59c6*.

 ### Requirements